-2.3 Industry roundtable outreach response
+2.3 Industry outreach and consultation response

-To complement the information collected in Phase 1 by the JWGM, the Margin Group held virtual stakeholder outreach sessions with intermediaries/clearing members, end users/clients, and third-party service providers.
-These sessions were organised jointly with the BCBS-CMPI-IOSCO Margin Group, which is separately taking forward further policy work on margin in centrally cleared markets.
-The relevant excerpts of agendas for the outreach sessions are set out in Appendix A.
+To complement the information collected in Phase 1 by the JWGM, the WGMR held virtual stakeholder outreach sessions with intermediaries/clearing members, end users/clients, and third-party service providers.
+These sessions were organised jointly with the JWGM, which is separately taking forward further policy work on margin in centrally cleared markets.

 Findings from the outreach were in many ways in line with the survey results gathered during the Phase 1 Report.
 While some market participants faced large and unexpected non-centrally cleared VM calls, outreach responses indicated that this did not appear to be widespread or persistent.
-The survey findings from the Phase 1 Report also showed how large VM calls experienced by clients and intermediaries were heterogeneous in terms of the liquidity strain faced by counterparties.
-13, 14 Nonetheless this report seeks to identify good practices to ensure readiness for large increases in noncentrally cleared VM calls in stressed market situations.
+The survey findings from the Phase 1 Report also showed how large VM calls experienced by clients and intermediaries were heterogeneous in terms of the liquidity strain faced by counterparties. ^{13, 14} Nonetheless this report seeks to identify good practices to ensure readiness for large increases in non-centrally cleared VM calls in stressed market situations.